How I covered Hurricane Sandy Disaster Relief

 300 PPI and Output sizes

-Editorial Note: While DPI is commonly accepted, it is not technically correct.
-DPI (or dots per inch) refers to the resolution of output devices such as laser or ink jet printers and platesetters or film imagesetters.
-For the sake of accuracy we will use the term PPI (or Pixels Per Inch).
+Editorial Note: DPI (or dots per inch) is commonly accepted but not technically correct.
+It refers to the resolution of output devices such as laser or inkjet printers, plate setters, or film imagesetters.
+For accuracy, we will use the term PPI (or Pixels Per Inch).

-I’m asked this question a lot and it is based on a misunderstanding that I hope we can clear up in this newsletter.
+I’m often asked this question based on misunderstandings, and I hope we can clarify them in this newsletter.

-First of all, it is rare that you need to do anything.
-They are requesting an image with a resolution of 300 ppi when printed to a specific size.
-A request for a 300 ppi or any ppi without any associated width and height dimensions of the print it is nonsense.
-The dimensions of the print need to be know.
+First of all, you rarely need to do anything.
+They request an image with a resolution of 300 PPI when printed to a specific size.
+A request for 300 PPI or any ppi without any associated width and height dimensions of the print is nonsense—the dimensions of the print need to be known.

 The Formula: